dreamportdev/Osdev-Notes/07_IPC/03_Message_Passing.md

 As mentioned, there's some initial setup that goes into message passing: we need to create an endpoint.
 We're going to need a way to identify each endpoint, so we'll use a string.
 We'll also need a way to indicate when a message is available, the address of the buffer containing the message, and the length of the message buffer.

-Since the struct representing the endpoint is going to be accessed by multiple proceses, we'll want a lock to protect the data from race conditions.
+Since the struct representing the endpoint is going to be accessed by multiple processes, we'll want a lock to protect the data from race conditions.
 We'll use the following struct to represent our endpoint:

 ```c
 struct ipc_endpoint {